Terminal velocity occurs when drag force equals gravitational force:

 Start by reading the study notes and working through the examples on this page.
 Then use the flashcards to test your recall.
 Practice with the 3 problems provided, checking solutions as you go.
 Regular review and active practice are key to retention.

-Yes — all study notes, flashcards, and practice problems for Motion with Variable Acceleration on Study Mondo are 100% free.
-No account is needed to access the content.
+Yes โ all study notes, flashcards, and practice problems for Motion with Variable Acceleration on Study Mondo are free to access.
+No account is needed.

 Motion with Variable Acceleration is part of the AP Physics C: Mechanics course on Study Mondo, specifically in the Kinematics section.
 You can explore the full course for more related topics and practice resources.